emailsyed244/CucumberSkelProj/README.md

+# CucumberSkelProj
-This project is skeleton for Cucumber framework using Spring along with Cucumber Jenkins Style Report (CustomReportBuilder)
+Cucmber skeleton Project using Cucumber Spring Framework and Jenkins Style Cucumber Reports using CustomReportBuilder